HazyResearch/deepdive/doc/inference_rule_functions.md

 ### Variable Negation

-Oen may negate variables using a `!` in each of the functions below.
+One may negate variables using a `!` in each of the functions below.
 For example, `Or(A,!B)`.

 ### Imply function

     # B and C and D => A
     Imply(B,C,D,A)

 The *Imply* function describes a logical consequence.
 The last variable is the head.
-The variables in the body (`B,C,D`) are combined using a conjuction (logical AND).
+The variables in the body (`B,C,D`) are combined using a conjunction (logical AND).
 [Its truth table can be found here](http://en.wikipedia.org/wiki/Truth_table#Logical_implication)

 ### Or function